Rockets rain from Gaza as Israel kills Islamic Jihad commander

 Israel's Army Radio described Al-Ajouri as head of Islamic Jihad's military wing.

-At the scene of the Damascus strike, a Reuters journalist said the top floor of a two-storey building had been completely scorched.
+At the scene of the Damascus strike, a Reuters journalist said the top floor of at two-storey building had been completely scorched

 It was unclear whether Al-Ajouri was hurt.
 Syrian state media said six people were wounded as well as the two people killed.
 In recent years, Israel has carried out hundreds of strikes in Syria against Iran and the Tehran-backed Lebanese Hezbollah group, which it calls the biggest threat to its borders.